fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111PostInstall021Debian-Networkconfiguration-Router-en.md

 ---
-uid: Debian111Bootstrap021Debian-Networkconfiguration-Router
+uid: Debian111PostInstall021Debian-Networkconfiguration-Router
-title: Debian11, Bootstrap, Network configuration Router
+title: Debian11, PostInstall, Network configuration Router
 description: Configure a second network interface, which is useful if this tutorial is executed to create a router between two networks, to distribute internet in your home or company, to protect your home private network against the internet, or to create a transparent parental control for your lovely teens.
 category: Computers
 tags: [ GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Network configuration, Configuration, Router, Gateway, Parental control, Control, Internet sharing ]